CntoDev/cnto-additions-old/addons/ai/README.md

 The `dynamic_skill` addon requires skillAI and precisionAI to be set to 1.0 and was tuned for `CfgAISkill` to have an absolute (full) scale.

+The former is set by the `level_presets` config for the Regular and Veteran difficulties, the latter is set by the `cfg_ai_skill` config.
+Both enabled by default, so unless you replace them with your own logic, do not remove them.

-Use either Regular or Veteran difficulty (and do not remove the `misc_tiny_configs/difficulties` pbo) or (in case of Custom difficulty) make sure that both settings are set to 1.0 in the server's `.Arma3Profile`, and the Custom difficulty is selected/forced by `server.cfg`.
+If you want to use a Custom difficulty instead of Regular/Veteran, make sure that both skillAI and precisionAI are set to 1.0 in the server's `.Arma3Profile`, and the Custom difficulty is selected/forced by `server.cfg`.

 `.Arma3Profile`: